line47/line47.github.io/_featuredwork/seedfund.md

 ### Takeaways

 During this project, the NSF team embraced the practice of testing prototypes with real users and continually incorporating their feedback into the final product.
-And we adapted their workflow to move away from lengthy change requests to a simple way for the  team to edit their own website.
+And we adapted their workflow to move away from lengthy change requests to a simple way for the  team to edit their website.
 We helped the NSF learn techniques to better reach the public and fund the innovative technologies of tomorrow.